nhu92/Mixed-DNA-Project/05-SeventyWGSData.md

 # All input and output are handled by argparse.
 ```

-The mafft --addfragment could not correctly align the concatenated exons properly as the separate exons.
+The `mafft --addfragment` could not correctly align the concatenated exons properly as the separate exons.
 I had to switch back to original exon way.
-However, I removed files that is too large for mafft and iqtree to save some time on the queue.
+However, I removed files that is too large for `mafft` and `iqtree` to save some time on the queue.

+---

+I will finish the statistic code today for the per exon pipeline.
+The remaining stuff are: 1) drop outliers code; 2) statistics table transformation; 3) standardize the mean; 4) refine the ploting code; 5) cross gene summarization code.